 Some of the refinery structures are very tall; sometimes, heavy equipment and material must be hoisted to great heights.
 Falling objects pose a danger to refinery workers who will be conducting work below, with broken bones, head injuries, internal organ damage, or even death being widely reported.
 Even more devastating, many die before the ambulance arrives or the event can be investigated.

-Refinery workers, and residents of surrounding communities, are constantly being exposed to hazardous gas emissions due to normal refinery operations, furnace fumes, or random gas leaks.
+Refinery workers and surrounding community residents are constantly being exposed to hazardous gas emissions due to normal refinery operations, furnace fumes, or random gas leaks.
 The effects of inhaling these gases can have detrimental health impacts, with respiratory illnesses being the most common.
 According to the public health administration, these air quality-related illnesses have been known to last a lifetime and can be fatal to young children and the elderly.

 The chemical safety board classifies many routinely used refinery chemicals as highly toxic and dangerous to humans and animals.
 Fatal accidents can result from exposure to chemicals such as hydrofluoric acid, sulfuric acid, and ammonia.
 Mixing the wrong chemicals as well can result in a refinery explosion.
-Other less dangerous materials such as formaldehyde and methanol can still cause health problems throughout long-term exposure.
+Other less dangerous materials, such as formaldehyde and methanol, can still cause health problems through long-term exposure.

 Some substances that a refinery’s chemical plant emits can be extremely poisonous.
 One such chemical that refinery officials always warn about is hydrogen sulfide.
 This highly lethal substance is odorless at high concentrations and has been the cause of many industrial workers experiencing fatal accidents.

 Oil refineries are designed in such a way as to make the refinery process as efficient as possible, and this often results in things such as proper walkways and landings being overlooked.
 Workers’ safety lapses can result in slipping while walking or falling off a high scaffold, resulting in an injury or fatality.
-Cases of permanent disability have been known to occur as a result of seemingly minor falls.
+Cases of permanent disability have been known to occur due to seemingly minor falls.

 Very deep and painful cuts can be caused by falling debris or objects being launched at high velocity due to explosions.
 These lacerations can become serious if infected and, though not usually fatal, can result in permanent scarring.